-Worker Ahmed Mahmoud was admitted to the intensive care unit of Al-Haram hospital on Monday morning after being shot in the chest in his home in the Talibiya district of Giza.
+Worker Ahmed Mahmoud was admitted to the intensive care unit of Haram Hospital on Monday morning after being shot in the chest in his home in the Talibiya district of Giza.
 His family and friends say he was shot by security forces who raided the apartment for unknown reasons.

 Mada Masr attempted to investigate the details of the incident and Mahmoud’s condition during a visit to the hospital.
 However the reporter was ordered to leave by a task force from the Haram police station which was stationed in front of the intensive care unit, preventing journalists from entering.